-There is no getting around the limitations of ERIE’s area of coverage.
-If a potential customer doesn’t live in one of the 12 states where ERIE operates, then they are probably out of luck.
-The lack of online tools and mobile app available for policyholders might also turn people away.
-Regardless, it’s always worth getting a few quotes from different companies before purchasing a policy, and ERIE is worthy of inclusion if you live within its coverage area.
+There is no getting around the limitations of Erie’s area of coverage.
+If a potential customer doesn’t live in one of the 12 states where the company operates, then they are probably out of luck.
+The lack of online tools and the lack of a mobile app for renters insurance policyholders might also turn people away.
+Regardless, it’s always worth getting a few quotes from different companies before purchasing a policy, and Erie is worthy of inclusion if you live within its coverage area.

 ERIE Renters Insurance FAQ

 In addition to Erie renters insurance, customers can get auto insurance, life insurance, business insurance, boat insurance, flood insurance, and more.
 Bundling more than one policy may result in savings.